Hamza1610/ashandy-agent/SYSTEM_DOCUMENTATION.md

 ## 1. Executive Summary

-**Ashandy AI Agent** is a production-grade, multi-agent conversational commerce system for a Nigerian cosmetics store operating via WhatsApp and Instagram.
+**Awéléwà** is a production-grade, multi-agent conversational commerce system for a Nigerian cosmetics store operating via WhatsApp and Instagram.

 ### Core Technology Stack